 The PID Act requires that the Director of AIFS (as a Principal Officer under the PID Act) establish procedures for facilitating and dealing with public interest disclosures relating to AIFS.

 Making an internal public interest disclosure to AIFS

 If you would like to make an internal public interest disclosure about AIFS you can contact us by mail, email or phone.

 You should mark any envelopes or external covers ‘Confidential - AIFS PID’

 Contact us on +61 3 9214 7888 and ask to speak to an Authorised Officer.

 AIFS has appointed Authorised Officers for handling public interest disclosures.
-These are the Deputy Director (Corporate & Strategy) and the Deputy Director (Research).
+These are the Deputy Director (Corporate Services) and the Deputy Director (Research).

 Putting public interest disclosures in writing

 While you are not required to make a public interest disclosure in writing, there can be benefits in doing so.

 Setting things out in writing gives you the opportunity to carefully and clearly set out the particular issues you have, without the risk of anything relevant being missed or misunderstood.
 If there is any confusion or uncertainty surrounding a written public interest disclosure an appropriate AIFS officer can, if you provide your contact details, always phone you to clarify matters.